This page has information for people with breast cancer and their families.

 Routine breast cancer screening may be postponed during this pandemic (see below).

-Many hospitals now limit the number people you can bring with you to a doctor's appointment to reduce the spread of COVID-19.
-Call your hospital or check the website for the current policies.
+Many places are limiting the number people you can bring with you to a doctor's appointment.
+This is to help reduce the spread of COVID-19.
+Call your doctor or hospital, or check the website for their current policies.
 Don’t bring someone with you who has a fever or cough.